Sometimes kicking off another year of fundraising can feel like an overwhelming task. Fundraising...

 How to Advertise a School Fundraiser | Booster

 Whether you’re a seasoned fundraiser or a newbie, last minute panic is a common fear, especially if you’re unsure how to advertise a fundraiser.
 Will everything go off without a hitch?
 Will people actually show up, participate and most importantly, DONATE?!

 - Online Ways to Advertise Your Fun Run

 - What to Do After Your Fun Run

 Calm Last Minute Panic by Knowing How to Advertise a Fundraiser

 Marketing is the key to school fundraising success.
-No matter how great your event, it won’t be a success if no one knows about it.
-Gain confidence in how to advertise a fundraiser with these tips to squash last minute panic.
+No matter how great your event is, it won’t be a success if no one knows about it.
+Gain confidence in how to advertise a fundraiser with these tips to squash last-minute panic.